andresaltamiranom/ICPC-Handbook/Algorithms/Graphs/Push-relabel.md

 The name "push–relabel" comes from the two basic operations used in the algorithm.
 Throughout its execution, the algorithm maintains a "preflow" and gradually converts it into a maximum flow by moving flow locally between neighboring nodes using push operations under the guidance of an admissible network maintained by relabel operations.
 In comparison, the Ford–Fulkerson algorithm performs global augmentations that send flow following paths from the source all the way to the sink.

 We are given a directed capacitated graph G = (V, E) with source s and sink t, and want to find a max s-t flow.
 Let's imagine all nodes are reachable from s, and can reach t.
 (All other nodes can be deleted.)
-For brevity, we denote the directed edges (u, v) ∈ E merely as uv.
+For brevity, we denote the directed edges (u, v) belonging to a set E merely as uv.

 ### Preflows

 The algorithm will send flow along edges.
 But in contrast to other algorithms, we will not maintain a flow at each point in time — we will only maintain a “preflow”.
 What’s a preflow?
 It's what we get when we don't have flow conservation at even the non-s-t nodes: in a preflow the flow entering the node is allowed to be more than the flow leaving it.
 (It is not allowed to be less.)
-So if f is a preflow, then for all v ∈ V \ {s, t}:
+So if f is a preflow, then for all v belonging to a set V \ {s, t}:

 ![Push-relabel](https://i.imgur.com/zHRkdRg.png)